VapeTime

 Post Mortem

 I'm glad I went through two rounds of testing and didn't skimp on the initial research.
-The concept of smoking cessation isn't new, but the competitive audit revealed a large opportunity for innovation and a new way of approaching the goal that wasn't really demonstrated elsewhere.
-As a non-smoker myself, I really did start with a blank slate and had to keep an open mind about every aspect of this design.
-Closely listening to user feedback led to a truly unique and human centered system that has a huge potential impact for the smallest required input.
+As a non-smoker myself, I needed to keep an open mind about every aspect of this design to make sure it was actually helpful.
+Closely listening to user feedback led to a truly unique and human centered system that has a huge potential impact for the smallest required effort.

 Contact